why2011btv/why2011btv.github.io/little_red_book.md

 # My Little Red Book for Academic Writing
 ## A
 - account
-  - *noun*: a report or description of an event or experience.
+  - *noun*, a report or description of an event or experience.
   - e.g., *a detailed account of what has been achieved*
 ## D